 So what would the alternative look like?
 To rank for these keywords non-organically?

-Well, if we were running ads for the same traffic for these keywords, we would have to pay about $12,000 each month in Google ads.
+Well, if we were running ads for the same traffic for all these keywords, we would have to pay over $14,000 each month in Google ads.

 Speed